ootidea/result-type-ts/README.md

   </tr>
   <tr>
     <td><b>Description</b></td>
-    <td>Creates a success value if the function <code>f</code> returns a value, and a failure value if the function throws an exception.</td>
+    <td>Creates a success result if the given function returns a value, and a failure result if the function throws an exception.</td>
   </tr>
 </table>